ZeroToHero-2015/CollectionsLambdaLinq/README.md

 ### 1. Where ###
 * Allows filtering of the collection based on the predicate (condition).
 * The predicate is a Func that takes the type of the objects in the collection as input, and returns a bool.
-* The result of the `Where` operation is always an IEnumerable<T> where T is the object type in the original list.
+* The result of the `Where` operation is always an IEnumerable&lt;T&gt; where T is the object type in the original list.

 ### 2. Select ###
 * Projects the elements in the collection into another form, based on the selector.
 * The selector is a Func that takes one element from the collection and returns the new type of object.
-* The result of the `Select` operation is always an IEnumerable<T> where T is the type resulting from the projection.
+* The result of the `Select` operation is always an IEnumerable&lt;T&gt; where T is the type resulting from the projection.

 ### 3. Select Many ###
 * Flattens multi-dimensional collections, without the need for a second "select", based on the selector.
-* The selector is a Func that returns an IEnumerable<T> corresponding to one element from the original list.
+* The selector is a Func that returns an IEnumerable&lt;T&gt; corresponding to one element from the original list.
-  All the resulting IEnumerable<T> are flattened into one final IEnumerable<T> that is returned by the SelectMany method.
+  All the resulting IEnumerable&lt;T&gt; are flattened into one final IEnumerable&lt;T&gt; that is returned by the SelectMany method.

 ### 4. Aggregate ###
 * Applies a function to each element of the collection, updating an accumulator value for each execution of the function.